 So, you have a huge IT project on your plate and you’ve determined that relying solely on your in-house resources to deliver high-quality results that are on-time and on-budget isn’t going to cut it.
 To get the job done right the first time, you’ve decided that outsourcing is the best solution to help you achieve your objectives.
 So now what?

-The benefits of IT outsourcing are numerous with immediate advantages to be gained.
+The benefits of IT or software outsourcing are numerous with immediate advantages to be gained.
 Outsourcing can help you stay focused on your core business, free your internal sources, control IT costs, reduce labor costs, increase efficiency and competitiveness and reduce risk—to name a few.

 While all of those benefits can help increase profitability and boost the bottom line, for whatever reason outsourcing is not always warmly welcomed in the C-Suite.
 In fact, it is often met with resistance.
 But fear not.
 The good news is it’s possible to clear the outsourcing resistance hurdle and get your executive team engaged and involved with some careful planning and smart strategizing on your end.